cepek/charamza-1972/README.md

 may be applied in solving homogeneous systems as well.

-Besides theoretical considerations, the monography also provides detailed programming documentation of the ORTCN 3 procedure, which defines the ORTON algorithm in the language ALGOL, as well as ORTON 3 - ZKOUŠKA 1 programme, which illustrates the possibility of using the ORTON 3 procedure in practise.
+Besides theoretical considerations, the monography also provides detailed programming documentation of the ORTON 3 procedure, which defines the ORTON algorithm in the language ALGOL, as well as ORTON 3 - ZKOUŠKA 1 programme, which illustrates the possibility of using the ORTON 3 procedure in practise.
 Both